An attitude of gratitude is crucial, especially during trying times. It is no secret that the year twenty-twenty has been fraught with challenges.

 Being thankful during times of challenge may not be the first thing on your mind.
 In fact, it could very well be the last.
 When our son was in hospice, I honestly didn’t feel the least bit thankful.
 It was understandably one of the most difficult periods of my life.
 Then, I discovered a practice of listing ten gratitudes each day.
 Finding ten things for which I was grateful was a huge challenge, but I did it.
 Granted, some of the items I listed were small conveniences, a spark of beauty, or simple, loving glances.
 But, the lesson I found through the struggle of this practice helped to hold my spirit in a more hopeful place.
 This year in particular, many have lost loved ones, health, jobs, businesses, homes, normal social outlets and family gatherings, etc. In the face of any kind of loss, gratitude can come to our rescue.

 Last of all, let’s try to be like Goldilocks when she found the three items that were just right!
 Make that list of things that are just right for you.
-Make it long.
+Create a long list.
 Make it a habit to list at least ten each day for which you are genuinely grateful.
 Especially when you make gratitude a habit, you will be amazed at the transformation it can make in your life!

 Here is the start to my list.
 I am very thankful for all of you readers of my blog.
 I am grateful for those of you who follow and forward my writings to spread the light so needed in our day and age.
 Now it is your turn!